Coronavirus: New York Creates 'Containment Area' Around Cluster In New Rochelle

 People will still be allowed to go in and out of the containment zone, Cuomo said.
 But any facilities that would bring large gatherings of people, such as schools and synagogues, will be closed.

 "This will be a period of disruption for the local community, I understand that.
 Local shop owners don't like the disruption; nobody does.
 Local politicians don't like the disruption.
-I get it," Cuomo said.
-He added, "This can't be a political decision.
+I get it," Cuomo said, adding, "This can't be a political decision.
 This is a public health decision."